-As with classic benzodiazepines, long term use of etizolam can cause addiction and dependence.
+As with classic benzodiazepines, long-term use of etizolam can cause addiction and dependence.
 Abruptly stopping taking etizolam could result in a dangerous condition known as benzodiazepine withdrawal syndrome.
 Symptoms of benzodiazepine withdrawal include rebound insomnia and anxiety, sweating, hallucinations, and in rare cases seizures.
 It is important to note that according to several studies etizolam has been proven to be less likely to cause tolerance and dependence to develop than true benzodiazepines such as Valium (Diazepam) or Klonopin (clonazepam) making it less addictive than them as well.
 Etizolam has a relatively short half-life of just over six hours long, comparable to the short-acting benzodiazepines lorazepam and alprazolam.

 Etizolam is one of the safest drugs to take due to its low dose threshold and high LD50.
 This means that while the beneficial effects of etizolam require only a few milligrams to attain it would take hundreds of times the maximum recommended dose to cause serious harm.
 To date, no overdose deaths have been linked to the consumption of etizolam alone.
 But it is believed to have a lower LD50 than Valium.
 There have been no overdose deaths linked exclusively to Valium either.
 However.
-Etizolam’s record of safety, lack of severe side effects and potency even at low doses makes it an excellent choice for those looking for a safe and effective medication for anxiety and insomnia or a powerful and euphoric but not particularly dangerous recreational high.
+Etizolam’s record of safety, lack of severe side effects, and potency even at low doses make it an excellent choice for those looking for a safe and effective medication for anxiety and insomnia or a powerful and euphoric but not particularly dangerous recreational high.

 Signs of an Etizolam Overdose:

 - Difficulty staying awake